ronamarg/squash/ml_models/code_corruptor/README.md

 # Code Corruptor V3 - What Is This?

+Environment/developer workflow lives in `../../README-DEV.md`.
+This README focuses on corruption model behavior.

 ## The Model

 This is a deep learning model that **takes correct Python code and intentionally breaks it** to create realistic bugs for educational purposes.
 You give it working code, it returns buggy code.